 Good PCB layout plays an important role in switching mode power conversion.
 Careful PCB layout can help to minimize ground bounce, EMI noise and unwanted feedback that can affect the performance of the converter.
-Hints in the following paragraphs, can be used as guidelines in most situations.
+Hints suggested in below can be used as a guide line in most situations.